nkdAgility/NKDAgility.com/site/content/resources/videos/youtube/8vu-AXJwwYk/index.md

 source: youtube

 ---
 {{< youtube 8vu-AXJwwYk >}}

-# How much of an impact can a great agile consultant have?

  In 2001, a group of brilliant #softwareengineers came together to define and articulate a new style of #productdevelopment based on their collective knowledge, experience, and experimentation with #agileframeworks.

 It was a revolutionary new approach to #productdevelopment and #projectmanagement (for lack of a better word) that empowered teams to navigate complexity, uncertainty, volatility, and ambiguity.